The 1066 Trail ©: Bosham and Harold

 There are a couple of shops, a few places to eat and a church, and, far as it is from Battle in East Sussex and the site of the Battle of Hastings, Bosham perhaps feels an unlikely place for the next stop on our Sussex Exclusive 1066 Trail ©.
 But Bosham has a story or two to tell.

 Option 1.
-Eat lunch at one of the pubs, like the Anchor Blue and spend the afternoon walking some of the amazing footpaths.
+Eat lunch at one of the pubs, like the Anchor Bleu and spend the afternoon walking some of the amazing footpaths.
 Chichester Harbour is incredible for wildlife and walks.
-It’s a 4 km walk to the pub at Chidham and alternatively, there is a 10 km circular walk which takes you south down the coastal path to Bosham Hoe, and then back to Bosham via a network of country lanes and footpaths.
+It’s a 4 km walk from Bosham to the pub at Chidham, or alternatively, there is a 10 km circular walk which takes you south down the coastal path to Bosham Hoe, and then back to Bosham via a network of country lanes and footpaths.
+You can download the GPX file for this route here: Bosham 10 Km Circular Via Coastal Path

 If needs be, overnight at the Millstream or Bosham Boathouse for a longer stay and more exploring.